Duke Nukem Forever: Engine changes and delays

 At E3 2001, 3D Realms released another trailer, the first public view of Duke Nukem Forever in three years.
-It received a positive response, and the team was elated, feeling that they were ahead of their competitors.
+The response was positive, and the team was elated, feeling they were ahead of their competitors.
 However, Broussard still failed to present a vision for a final product.
-One employee felt that Miller and Broussard were developing "with a 1995 mentality", with a team much smaller than other major games of the time.
+One employee felt that Miller and Broussard were developing "with a 1995 mentality", with a team much smaller than those of other major games of the time.
 By 2003, only 18 people were working on Duke Nukem Forever full time.
+According to Miller, 3D Realms rejected an offer from the Canadian studio Digital Extremes to take over the project in 2004.
+Miller, who had been in favor of the offer, later described this as a "fatal suicide shot".
+However, Digital Extreme's COO, Sheldon Carter, later said Digital Extremes were busy developing The Darkness 2 and BioShock and could not have taken on a third game.

 In a 2006 presentation, Broussard told a journalist the team had "fucked up" and had restarted development.
-By August 2006, around half the team had left, frustrated by the lack of progress.
+By August that year, around half the team had left, frustrated by the lack of progress.

-According to Miller, the Canadian studio Digital Extremes was willing to take over the project in 2004, but the proposal was rejected by others at 3D Realms.
-Miller later described this as a "fatal suicide shot".
 In 2007, 3D Realms hired Raphael van Lierop as the new creative director.
 He was impressed by the game and felt it could be finished within a year, but Broussard disagreed.
 3D Realms hired aggressively to expand the team to about 35 people.
 Brian Hook, the new creative lead, became the first employee to push back against Broussard.

+Layoffs and Gearbox takeover

 In 2009, with 3D Realms having exhausted its capital, Miller and Broussard asked Take-Two for $6 million to finish the game.
 After no agreement was reached, Broussard and Miller laid off the team and ceased development.
+A small team of ex-employees, which later became Triptych Games, continued development from their homes.